GLOBAL MARKETS-Wall Street pares risk-taking but stays bullish | Headlines

 GLOBAL MARKETS-Wall Street pares risk-taking but stays bullish

-Wall Street's optimistic start to the New Year pushed some stocks, oil prices and the dollar higher, but investors dialled back risk-taking elsewhere on Tuesday as data showed U.S. manufacturing slowed last month and COVID-19 spread.
+Wall Street's optimistic start to the New Year continued on Tuesday as prices for some stocks, oil and the dollar advanced, but investors dialled back risk-taking elsewhere as data showed U.S. manufacturing slowed and COVID-19 spread.

+The S&P 500 was flat Tuesday while the Dow Jones Industrial Average rose 0.59% to 36,799.65, a fresh record, as bank stocks surged with U.S. Treasury yields.
+At the same time, the Nasdaq Composite reversed Monday's strong gains to fall more than 1.33%, with declines in shares of high-flyers Tesla Inc, Microsoft Corp and Apple Inc.

 "While seats are filling up again on Wall Street, we think that market players will be slow to increase risk," Scott Ladner, chief investment officer at Charlotte-based wealth management firm Horizon Investments, wrote in an email.
-U.S. manufacturing activity slowed in December amid cooling demand for goods, but supply constraints are starting to ease and a measure of prices paid for inputs by factories fell by the most in a decade, according to new data from The Institute for Supply Management.
+The mixed picture was underscored by U.S. manufacturing activity: fresh data showed it had slowed in December amid cooling demand for goods, but supply constraints were starting to ease and a measure of prices paid for inputs by factories fell by the most in a decade, according to The Institute for Supply Management.

+The United States also set a global record of almost 1 million new coronavirus infections reported on Monday, according to a Reuters tally, nearly double the country's peak of 505,109 hit just a week ago.
+Global equities were up earlier on Tuesday.
+The Euro STOXX 600 gained 0.82% to hit a record of 494.02 points.
+Asian stocks also gained, with MSCI's gauge of Asia Pacific stocks outside Japan up around 0.4%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)